tatecarson/ecoacoustics-sd-recordings/profile_batch_test_plan.md

 - Each profile's outputs will be in a separate directory (e.g., `out_wind`, `out_rain`, etc.).
 - The `--html_report` flag ensures that an HTML report is generated for each batch.

--- ran this and checking results manually --
+-- ran this and checking results manually, added a nice table, need to listen with headphones --

 ---